-Rab Ne Bana Di Jodi is the story of Surinder Sahni (Shah Rukh Khan) and Tani (Anushkha Sharma).
-Due to death of Tani's fiancĂ© on her wedding day, Surinder is asked to marry Tani.
-After they get married, she tells him that she will be a good wife, but she can never love anyone again.
-To get back her old happy Tani, Surinder plays the role of Raj as Tani's dance partner.
-Somehow, by the grace of rab, she cannot identify that Raj is Surinder only.
-Tani decides that she wants to love again, but is not sure whom she is in love with—Raj or Surinder—even though they are the same person.
+Rab Ne Bana Di Jodi is the story of Surinder Sahni (Shah Rukh Khan) and Tani (Anushka Sharma).
+Due to the death of Tani's fiancĂ© on her wedding day, Surinder is asked to marry Tani.
+After they get married, she tells him she will be a good wife, but she can never love anyone again.
+To get back her old happy Tani, Surinder plays Raj's role as Tani's dance partner.
+Somehow, by the grace of Rab, she cannot identify that Raj is Surinder only.
+Tani decides she wants to love again but is unsure who she is in love with—Raj or Surinder—even though they are the same person.

 Dialogue of the Day: